mit-pdos/grove-artifact/README.md

 long-running screen session.
 If your SSH connection gets interrupted the experiments will keep running, you can reconnect to that session with `screen -r`.

+After getting this running, it may be helpful to read the notes about how the experiments work.
 Corresponding to the three figures, there are 3 experiments.
-To see how to run the individual experiments, see the commands that `eval-run.py` runs.
-The three experiment scripts (`e1.py, e2.py, e3.py`) contain a note at the top that describes what that specific experiment does.
+The three experiment scripts (`e1.py, e2.py, e3.py` referenced by `eval-run.py`)
+contain notes at the top that describe each experiment.
 The notes also say where the raw data ends up, so you can delete those directories to make sure you get a fresh run of an experiment.

 [**1min**]
 To build the figure, run